Blog

 AI for Writing Blogs

-If using AI tools entices you because you believe they can help you create content without spending money on a writer, you’ll still need to write.
-So, instead, use AI tools and writing routines suitable for your personality to help you get your writing done.
+If using AI tools entices you because you believe they can help you create content without spending money on a writer, you will still need to write.
+That’s not a bad thing–I’m rather fond of writing myself–but think of AI more as an idea generator instead of a writer.

-Even I have my psychological blocks.
-I can write a blog post of about 800 words—from concept to research using reliable sources to proofreading—in about two hours on a topic I know very little about, yet when I’m an expert, that same process can take weeks.
+Even writers hit road blocks, whether ideas dry up or something psychological is at play.
+I definitely run of ideas from time to time, even though I’ve written hundreds of thousands of words for clients and published 11 novels totalling about another 600,000 words.
+I can write a blog post of about 800 words—from concept to research using reliable sources to proofreading—in about two hours on a topic I know very little about, but once I create thought leadership content for my company, that process can take weeks.

 It’s that simple and yet that hard.